AlvaroM99/Excel---Gantt-Chart-for-Project-Management/README.md

 ### 4.3.
 Manual planning mode given an Independent End Date

 <p align="justify"> Now that we have set up the default visualization, let's take a look at the other manual scheduling option, which is instead of entering an independent start date and doing a forward scheduling, entering an independent end date and doing a backward scheduling.
-Let's reproduce the same exact time span for this stage by entering the end date that is calculated in the plan and cell at the moment, which is the 21st of May.
+Let's reproduce the same exact time span for this stage by entering the end date that is calculated in the plan end cell at the moment, which is the 21st of May.
 At the moment, the "plan_start" and "plan_end" formulas are only able to work with the independent start date input. </p>

 <p align="justify"> First, we're going to create a dynamic name reference for the independent end date ("ind.end"), remove the dollar sign in front of the row number, and then jump straight into "plan_start" and "plan_end" formulas.
 This time, we start by modifying the "plan_end" formula.
 At first, instead of returning an empty string if ind.start is empty, we now continue with a second nested IF statement that checks if "ind.end" is non-empty because, if that is the case, we want to directly get the value of "ind.end" and only otherwise we're going to return an empty text string (*). </p>